Laura Michaels' MinGW FAQ

 MinGW provides access to the Win32 API.
 Theoretically, if you own the MFC source code you could build MFC libraries for MinGW.
 No one's tried this so far.
 If anyone does successfully accomplish it, please say so and it will be added to this document.

 For OWL owners, there is a port with additional features which supports various compilers including the gcc compiler line.
 Thanks to Greg Chicares on the MinGW32 mailing list for supplying this information.
+The latest information I could find on OWLNext project was at Sourceforge.

-2. What GUIs/application frameworks/user interface libraries are available?
+3. What GUIs/application frameworks/user interface libraries are available?

 There are a number of these available.
 The following are known to have worked with MinGW.
 There are several other libraries out there.

-27. Libraries
+28. Libraries

 When I started this FAQ, I had to write some of the makefiles to get popular libraries to work with MinGW.
 Many didn't work.
 Today, along with several programs written specifically for MinGW or Windows programs ported from Visual C++ or other compilers to MinGW, quite a few popular Linux programs will compile with MinGW and even more will do so if you use msys.
 I'm leaving some of my previous library recommendations in the FAQ, but if you're looking for something specific, run a search on the Internet or ask on the MinGW or CppDesign mailing lists.
 I am very happy to report there are far too many libraries that work with MinGW for one person to list them all.